SamanthaGitHub/Python-Code-Summary/README.md

 ```

 ### Update and Delete
 From the details template, a user can update or delete an entry.
 The update function offers the option to save changes or delete an item.
-If the user choses to delete, a delete confirmation page will render to be sure the user does in fact want to delete.
+If the user chooses to delete, a delete confirmation page will render to be sure the user does in fact want to delete.

 ```
 def traveljapan_update(request, pk):